 Protein and fiber are more filling and take more energy to process than fat, so high-protein and fiber-rich foods have a lower points value.
 When it comes to pasta, the PointsPlus value varies depending on the type of pasta you choose and what you put on it.

-When possible, choose whole-grain pasta, since it's higher in fiber and more nutritious than refined pasta.
-A 1-cup serving of regular cooked pasta has a PointsPlus value of five.
-The PointsPlus value for a 1-cup serving of whole-wheat pasta or any other whole-grain pasta, is four.
+The Weight Watchers pasta portion size PointsPlus value for a 1-cup serving of whole-wheat pasta or any other whole-grain pasta is four.
 If you double the portion, you need to double the points.
 So 2 cups of regular pasta has a PointsPlus value of 10, and whole-wheat pasta has a PointsPlus value of eight.

 The toppings you add can make a major dent in your daily points, so it's best to choose carefully.
-For example, 1/2 cup of Alfredo sauce has a PointsPlus value of 10, while pesto sauce has a PointsPlus value of four. and Bolognese sauce, which contains milk and heavy cream, has a PointsPlus value of six.
+For example, 1/2 cup of Alfredo sauce has a PointsPlus value of 10, while pesto sauce has a PointsPlus value of four and Bolognese sauce, which contains milk and heavy cream, has a PointsPlus value of six.

-If you're craving pasta and prefer to save your points to put toward something else, you can substitute with spaghetti squash, which is a vegetable with a PointsPlus value of zero.
+If you're craving pasta and prefer to save your points to put toward something else, you can substitute with spaghetti squash.
+At 42 calories per cup, according to the USDA, spaghetti squash is a vegetable with a PointsPlus value of zero.
 Roasting it in the oven softens the inside.
 Then all you need to do is cut it in half and gently scrape out the flesh, which has a noodle-like texture.

 If you're not interested in eating veggie pasta or using a spaghetti squash substitute, you can still enjoy pasta, but it's best to be savvy.
-For example, instead of using two portions of pasta, you can bulk up your dish with nonstarchy vegetables, since they have a PointsPlus value of zero.
+Pay close attention to the Weight Watchers pasta portion size.
+Instead of using two portions of pasta, you can bulk up your dish with non-starchy vegetables, as listed by the University of Michigan, since they have a PointsPlus value of zero.
 Try tossing in some steamed broccoli or red and green bell peppers with onions.